River Ching

-The River Ching is a tributary of the River Lea, flowing from Epping Forest, in southeast England.
+The River Ching is a small river which rises in Epping Forest in Essex, and joins the River Lea at Chingford in the London Borough of Waltham Forest.

 Course

 The Ching originates as a small stream from a spring at the foot of a tree in the southern part of Epping Forest, and flows through woodland and across a ride, coming to the Connaught Water over a fine gravel bed; the flow is not always strong enough to flow continuously to the lake.
 The Water - which was created by damming the Ching - lies in the parishes of Loughton and Waltham Abbey.
 Exiting the lake through a sluice, the small river curves towards Rangers Road.
 Early in this stretch it is joined by the Cuckoo Brook, from Ludgate Plain, northeast of Sewardstonebury, which also takes in a stream from Chingford Plain.
 Beyond Rangers Road, the Ching flows south and then southwest, to Chingford Hatch, in a semi-woodland setting, and largely in natural banks but with some concrete embankment.

-In the Highams Park area of Chingford, damming of the Ching created a boating lake about two centuries back, on the grounds of a manor house, and as part of a landscape plan by Humphrey Repton.
+In the Highams Park area of Chingford, damming of the Ching created a boating lake about two centuries back, on the grounds of a manor house, and as part of a landscape plan by Humphry Repton.
 Stones from the old London Bridge were used to form the sides of the lake.
 The river was re-channelled around the lake to the west in 1850, a course it still follows.
 After this, the Ching bends to the southwest, passing Hale End, and the former greyhound racing venue, Walhamstow Stadium, then meanders broadly west.
 Turning northwest behind a hotel and a supermarket, it finally runs west under the North Circular Road in a concrete channel, passes a pumping station and enters the River Lea just north of the Banbury Reservoir in South Chingford.
 At this point, the Lea, its diversion line, and the Lee Navigation, form a complex of channels, all running south.
 The overall length of the course from the Connaught Water to the Lea is 9.5 km.